 A School to Watch

 Springman Middle School has been nationally recognized as a School to Watch by the National Forum to Accelerate Middle-Grades Reform.
 We were initially designated in 2010 after an intensive application and review process.
-We were re-designated in 2013 after again demonstrating that we meet the Forum's criteria for high-performing middle schools.
+We were re-designated in 2013 and again in 2017 after again demonstrating that we meet the Forum's criteria for high-performing middle schools.
 Here is more information about the Forum, what it means to be a School to Watch, and our programs.

 "The National Forum to Accelerate Middle-Grades Reform is an alliance of over 60 educators, researchers, national associations, and officers of professional organizations and foundations committed to promoting the academic performance and healthy development of young adolescents.
 In order to prepare students to be lifelong learners ready for college, career, and citizenship, the National Forum seeks to make every middle grades school academically excellent, responsive to the developmental needs and interests of young adolescents, and socially equitable.
 It is not difficult to find middle-level schools that excel in one of the four areas of high performance.
 However, it is extremely difficult to find schools that excel in all four." http://www.middlegradesforum.org/